 Estrogen in men plays an important role in the regulation of testosterone, several brain functions, bone health, skin health, sexual function/libido, cardiovascular function, and cholesterol regulation.
 Normally in men, testosterone and estrogen are maintained in the correct balance.
-When estrogen levels in men increase, testosterone levels tend to decrease, so that symptoms of high estrogen tend to occur along with symptoms of low testosterone.
+When estrogen levels in men increase, testosterone levels tend to decrease, so symptoms of high estrogen in men tend to occur along with symptoms of low testosterone.

 Symptoms of High Estrogen in Men

 Signs of high estrogen symptoms in men can therefore be difficult to differentiate from low testosterone symptoms.
 However, the most common symptoms of high estrogen include these eight: